ThreeDotsLabs/watermill/docs/content/docs/pub-sub-implementations.md

 ### HTTP

-The HTTP subscriber allows us to send messages received by HTTP request (for example - webhooks).
+The HTTP subscriber listens to HTTP requests (for example - webhooks) and outputs them as messages.
 You can then post them to any Publisher.
 Here is an example with [sending HTTP messages to Kafka](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/http-to-kafka/main.go).

-The HTTP publisher sends requests to the webhooks specified in its configuration. #TODO: example
+The HTTP publisher sends HTTP requests as specified in its configuration.
+Here is an example with [transforming Kafka messages into HTTP webhook requests](https://github.com/ThreeDotsLabs/watermill/tree/http-publisher/_examples/kafka-to-http).

 #### Characteristics